ibm-build-lab/Watson-Assistant/external-api-web-functions/best_practices_database.md

 <h2>Demo</h2>

+_Please refer back to these instructions for the demo to understand what you need to do once Watson Assistant is invoked_

 To launch the Demo [click here](https://htmlpreview.github.io/?https://github.com/ibm-build-lab/Watson-Assistant/blob/main/external-api-web-functions/Main/AcmeCorp.html)

 Once it is up, reach to the bottom right corner and click on the icon: